intuition-dev/intuDocs/meta-$lides.managers/metabake-manager-slides.md

 ![70%](images/fast-cheap-good.png)

-- It is though traditionally that between these Fast, Cheap and Good you can only have 2 and need to sacrifice the other.
+- It is though traditionally that between Fast, Cheap and Good you can only have 2 and need to sacrifice the other.
 - i.e: If you want a high quality app developed in a very short ammount of time, it will be expensive.
 Same as if you want it fast and cheap, then it would be at the cost of questionable quality.

 ---